 - 1. Right-click the Thought to be duplicated and then click the Duplicate Thought command on the context menu. - 2.
 The duplicated Thought will appear as a child of the original, as shown in the figure below.

 Figure 97.
-Duplicating a Thought Within a Brain
+Duplicating a Thought

 To copy a Thought to another Brain: